Sarah Palin loses in Alaska and people are loving George Takei’s reaction

 Sarah Palin lost the special election in Alaska.
 Former Governor Palin (R) went up against former Alaska state Rep. Mary Peltola to take on the late GOP Rep. Don Young’s remaining term in the House.
 Young died suddenly in March.

 Many expected Palin to win, making the result (51.5% to 48.5%) a major upset.
-Peltola, a Yup’ik Eskimo, also makes history as the first Alaska Native in Congress.
+Peltola, a Yup’ik person, also makes history as the first Indigenous Alaskan in Congress.
 She is also the first woman to hold the House seat.

 Palin, who was endorsed by former President Donald Trump, has yet to concede defeat.
 Peltola’s apparent victory came after votes were tabulated late yesterday as part of the state’s new ranked-choice voting system.